 Creating a Limited Liability Company

-- Appointing a legal agent: Each state requires an individual or business entity to act as an agent for the LLC (referred to as either a Statutory Agent in Arizona or a Registered Agent in New Mexico, respectively) to receive legal documents and correspondence on behalf of the business.
+- Appointing a legal agent: Each state requires an individual or business entity to act as an agent for the LLC (referred to as either a Statutory Agent in Arizona or a Registered Agent respectively) to receive legal documents and correspondence on behalf of the business.
 The attorneys at Morris Hall can help facilitate the appointment of your agent, which cannot be the LLC itself for legal purposes.

 - File Articles of Organization: These documents pertain to the actual registration of your LLC, to be filed with the appropriate state office.
 These articles will be essential for estate planning as they will disclose essential information such as the business’s name and headquarters address.
 The names of the Statutory Agent and LLC organizer will also be listed.